Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   Any Azure Policies you selected will be assigned to the [Landing Zones Management Group](./How-Enterprise-Scale-Works#enterprise-scale-management-group-structure) under the root of your Enterprise Scale Management Group hierarchy.
 See [landing zone Azure's Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) for further details on the configurable set of Azure Policies.

-  As part of the policies that you can assign to your landing zones, the Azure landing zone portal accelerator experience will allow you to protect your landing zones with a DDoS Standard plan.
+  As part of the policies that you can assign to your landing zones, the Azure landing zone portal accelerator experience will allow you to protect your landing zones with a DDoS Network Protection.
 For connected Landing Zones (*Corp* Landing Zones), you will have the option to prevent usage of public endpoints for Azure PaaS services as well as ensure that private endpoints to Azure PaaS services are integrated with Azure Private DNS Zones.

   **In this tutorial, all recommended Azure Policies are enabled.**